 The one factor that makes this subject very difficult to relay, is that unless you have been in the field for yourself and witnessed slow kills, it impossible to drive home just how badly things can go wrong.

 Traditional 'mushrooming' homogenous copper bullets can be useful and they do excel in certain roles.
 They are most useful where deep penetration is required and can at times out perform specific traditional bullet designs.
-But they also have limitations and should not be a sole option.
-Even those which are supposedly designed to work at slower impact velocities have severe limitations.
-I have seen these limitations within my own research but now that we have a worldwide audience, I have received ongoing emails from hunters the world over, stating similar problems.
+But they also have severe limitations and should not be a sole option.
+Note also that as of 2020, the quality of copper bullet making alloy is now quite often very poor.

-In Europe, tracking teams have been busy with their dogs, attempting to locate wounded game shot by hunters who were forced to use copper bullets due to local legislation.
-This past season (2015) was one of the worst on record for tracker dog call outs.
-The most pitiful aspect of this, is that many areas of Europe have laws which impose minimum bullet weights.
-These laws have been very useful for lead core bullets but are hopelessly out of date regarding 100% weight retaining bullet designs.
+In Europe tracking teams have been busy with their dogs, attempting to locate wounded game shot by hunters who were forced to use copper bullets due to local legislation.
+The 2015 season following lead ammo bans was one of the worst on record for tracker dog call outs.
+The most pitiful aspect of this is that many areas of Europe have laws which impose minimum bullet weights.
+These laws have been very useful for lead core bullets but are hopelessly out of date regarding 100% weight retaining copper bullet designs.
 As an example, the 6.5x55 tends to perform much better on lean game with a 120 grain homogenous copper bullet than a slow and high momentum (energy retaining) 140 grain bullet.
-If these laws are to remain the same- then the bullet designs need to evolve, whether that means using a compressed metal powder core or utilzing a machined weight shedding copper bullet as produced by Lehigh.
+If copper bans are to remain - then the bullet designs need to evolve, whether that means using a compressed metal powder core or utilzing a machined weight shedding copper bullet as produced by Lehigh.

 One comment I have heard is that "homogenous copper bullets are great because they cause less meat damage".
 This statement must surely speak for itself.
 The narrower the wound, the greater the risk of a slow kill.